HP Pavilion dv9000 series: Hardware

-There are several third-party USB 3.0 expansion cards using the ExpressCard format, which are available on several sites like eBay.
+There are several third-party USB 3.0 expansion cards using the ExpressCard format that are offered on sites like eBay.
 These expansion cards uses a Renesas (formerly NEC Electronics) μPD720202 chipset.
+Most USB 3.0 ExpressCard expansions on the market today are two-port ones, which provides up to two SuperSpeed USB 3.0 ports and one power jack port to supply additional power for the USB 3.0 ports.
+A power adapter is included with these cards for the same reason, and is usually plugged into one of the USB ports on the computer.

-Most USB 3.0 ExpressCard expansions on the market are two-port ones, which provides up to two SuperSpeed USB 3.0 ports and one power jack port to supply additional power for the USB 3.0 ports.
-A power adapter is included with these cards, and is usually plugged into one of the USB ports on the computer.
-There are also three-port USB 3.0 ExpressCard expansions available, providing up to three SuperSpeed USB 3.0 ports, however these tend to be more problematic than two-port ones as many USB 3.0-compliant devices require much higher power requirements than that of USB 2.0-compliant devices, which can exceed that of three-port USB 3.0 expansions.
+There are also three-port USB 3.0 ExpressCard expansions available, providing up to three SuperSpeed USB 3.0 ports, but these tend to be more problematic than two-port ones as many USB 3.0-compliant devices require much higher power requirements than that of USB 2.0-compliant devices, which can exceed that of three-port USB 3.0 expansions.

-It is important to note that the USB 3.0 ExpressCard expansions listed in this section are not specific to the dv9000 series, as they are designed to be compatible with every other laptop and notebook computers available with ExpressCard slots.
+These USB 3.0 expansions are not specific to the dv9000 series, as they are designed to be compatible with every other laptop and notebook computers available with ExpressCard slots.